 Before milk came in plastic containers from supermarkets, even before it came in glass bottles, the milkman would deliver it to your door by horse-and-cart and dispense it, directly from a churn, using a milk ladle.

-But what if you were a milkman in a small village, with narrow streets, where a slow-moving horse and cart might cause problems?
+But what if you were a milkman in a small village, with steep, narrow streets, where a slow-moving horse and cart might run into problems ?
+How did you get the milk to your customers ?